2 Days In Vancouver Itinerary – How To Plan The Perfect Trip!

 After returning back to Canada Place it’s time to explore Coal Harbour and the Vancouver Sea Wall.

 Canada Place is a central hub of Vancouver and easily recognizable by its white iconic flags.
 It also houses the Vancouver Convention Center, Pan Pacific Hotel and the Fly Over Canada attraction.
 I really enjoy walking around Canada Place in the summer when the cruise ships are docked.
 It’s also great for the panoramic views of the North Shore mountains.

 From Canada Place head West and enjoy a stroll along the Sea Wall to the Coal Harbour Neighbourhood.
 Coal Harbour is one of the best places to see in Vancouver and a great area to grab lunch or dinner.
 Here you can experience some of Vancouver’s best public art pieces including the Digital Orca and The Drop.
 Make sure you Catch a glimpse of the Olympic Torch while you are in Coal Harbour too.

 Take a walk or bike through Stanley Park

-Gas Town is another area of Vancouver that I love to walk through.
-It’s a tourist hotspot, but for good reason, you won’t find anywhere else like it in Vancouver.
+Gas Town is a tourist hotspot, but for good reason, you won’t find anywhere else like it in Vancouver.
 Since it is Vancouver’s oldest neighbourhood, it’s charming streets and Victorian buildings make you feel as though you’ve walked back in time.